-Skip the line: Castel Sant’Angelo can get quit busy depending on the time day and year.
+Skip the line: Castel Sant’Angelo can get quite busy depending on the time day and year.
 To be safe, make sure you secure tickets to help bypass any crowds or locals that may be waiting to see this magnificent mausoleum and fortified castle.

 Stop 5: Piazza del Popolo

 The Piazza del Popolo, or the “peoples square,” houses the twin churches.
 These two side by side churches are separated only by the Via del Corso exits.
 In front of these two churches also rests the Egyptian Obelisk of Ramsses the II.
-Walk through the Porta del Popolo to explore this amazing spot.
+Walkthrough the Porta del Popolo to explore this amazing spot.
 After viewing the churches and the obelisk, make sure you explore and see the various fountains that decorate the square.

 Stop 6: Walk Around Vatican City at Night

 There are fewer things more stunning or as awe-inspiring as the Vatican at night.
-While the buildings themselves are closed at nighttime, you can explore the city and take in the absolute serene beauty of the lit up buildings and piazzas.
+While the buildings themselves are closed at nighttime, you can explore the city and take in the absolute serene beauty of the lit-up buildings and piazzas.
 There are guided tours that sell tickets to take you around this amazing city and we recommend finding tickets and joining one of these tours.
-While the tourism may be less at night, there are still quite a few people roaming around this Roman destination.
+While tourism may be less at night, there are still quite a few people roaming around this Roman destination.

 Day 4: Offbeat Rome and Day Trips